sosuisen/git-documentdb/docs/git-documentdb.databaseinfo.md

 - is\_new: Whether a repository is newly created or existing.

-- is\_created\_by\_gitddb: Whether a repository is created by git-documentDB or other methods.
+- is\_created\_by\_gitddb: Whether a repository is created by GitDocumentDB or other means.

-- is\_valid\_version: Whether a repository version equals to the current databaseVersion of git-documentDB.
+- is\_valid\_version: Whether a repository version equals to the current databaseVersion of GitDocumentDB.
 The version is described in .git/description.